Endpoint Symmetries of Helicity Amplitudes: Eight Examples

 \subsection{$\Lambda_b \to \Lambda_c(W \to \ell \nu)$ or $1/2^+ \to 1/2^+ + 1$}

 Formula \eqref{eq:geometry} predicts:

 which is the result obtained in \cite{Korner:1991ph} in Eq 4.
 It is found that the axial ($J^P = 1^+$) but not the vectorial coupling is non-vanishing at the endpoint \cite{Korner:1991ph}.
 This is in accordance with our rules (section \ref{sec:selection}) and discussed in section \ref{sec:prop_examples}.
-The simplicity of the endpoint relations was noticed in this reference, the connection with CGC was not made.

-\subsection{$\Lambda_b \to \Lambda(1520) (\rho \to \ell^+\ell^-)$ or $3/2^- \to 1/2^+ + 1^-$}
+\subsection{$\Lambda_b \to \Lambda(1520) (\rho \to \ell^+\ell^-)$ or $1/2^- \to 3/2^+ + 1^-$}

 We are going to discuss this example by using the following interaction: